About Field Studies

 A Choral Method, LUCA School of Art, September 2025

-Post-education: Advanced Study Programme
+Post-education?
+Advanced Study Programme

 Field Studies does not offer institutional accreditation, but study as a form of institutional critique.
 No previous certificates or degrees are required to join the programme.
 Students who enrol on a long-term basis develop an independent, postgraduate-level research project with support from dedicated tutors.
-Rather than a particular subject or topic, the project is based on a contract students draw up with a group of friends and advisors who review the final work as it evolves.
-The outcome of this review takes the form of a summary of commendations, stored and made publicly accessible in the form of a digital ledger.

-Programme 2025–26
+Programme 2026

 In 2026, Field Studies will be staging a series of open residencies and events designed to build a network of partners, form a constitution, and practise new methods of teaching.